 African American

-Celebrated as a leading figure in "holy blues," Johnson’s recordings became widely available through various compilation albums.
-His haunting slide guitar performance on the hymn "Dark Was the Night, Cold Was the Ground" is considered one of his greatest achievements.
+Recognized as a central figure in "holy blues," Johnson's influential works have been preserved and celebrated through numerous compilation albums.
+His iconic slide guitar rendition of the hymn "Dark Was the Night, Cold Was the Ground" stands as a testament to his enduring artistry.

-Some of his most notable songs include "Jesus Make Up My Dying Bed," "It's Nobody's Fault but Mine," and "John the Revelator."
-Despite the limited documentation of his life and his cessation of recordings after 1930, Johnson’s influence has only continued to grow over time.
+Among his most memorable songs are "Jesus Make Up My Dying Bed," "It's Nobody's Fault but Mine," and "John the Revelator."
+Although records of his personal life and career after 1930 are scarce, his musical influence continues to inspire artists and audiences around the world.

-Today, Blind Willie Johnson is celebrated as one of the most influential and revered practitioners in the history of blues music.
+Today, Blind Willie Johnson is honored as one of the most significant and respected figures in blues history, his contributions echoing through decades of American music.

 ImprovisationalRealistic